Princeton offense: Concept

 The offense is designed for a unit of five players who can each pass, shoot, and dribble at an above-average level.
 These players hope to isolate and exploit a mismatch using these skills.
 Positions become less important and on offense there is no point guard, shooting guard, small forward or power forward.
 However, there are certain rules that players running this offense are expected to follow.

 The offense usually starts out with four players outside the three-point arc with one player at the top of the key.
-The ball is kept in constant motion through passing until either a player without the ball cuts toward the unoccupied area under and around the basket, and is passed the ball for a layup.
+The ball is kept in constant motion through passing until a player without the ball cuts toward the unoccupied area under and around the basket, and receives the ball for a layup.
 The post player is a very important player in the offense.
-He sets up in the high post and draws attention to his positioning.
+He or she sets up in the high post and draws attention to their positioning.
 When the ball is received in to the post the players main objective is to find back door cutters or defenders who have fallen asleep on the weak side.

-The hallmark of the offense is the backdoor pass, where a player on the wing suddenly moves in towards the basket, receives a bounce pass from a guard on the perimeter, and (if done correctly) finds himself with no defenders between him and a layup.
+The hallmark of the offense is the backdoor cut, where a player on the wing suddenly moves in towards the basket behind a defender, receives a bounce pass from a guard on the perimeter, and (if done correctly) finds himself with no defenders between him and a layup.
 Alternatively, when the defensive team attempts to pack the paint to prevent backdoor cuts, the offense utilizes three point shots from the perimeter.
 All five players in the offense—including the center—should be competent at making a three-point attempt, further spreading the floor, and not allowing the defense to leave any player unattended.

 The offense is often a very slowly developing one, relying on a high number of passes, and is often used in college basketball by teams facing opponents with superior athletic talent in order to maintain a low-scoring game (believing that a high-scoring game would favor the athletically superior opponent).
-As a result, Princeton has led the nation in scoring defense 19 times including in every year from 1989 to 2000.
+As a result, Princeton has led the nation in scoring defense 19 times, including in every year from 1989 to 2000.

 Use at Princeton

-During his tenure as head coach of Princeton (1967–1996), Pete Carril compiled a 514–261 record, a .658 winning percentage.
+During his tenure as head coach of Princeton University (1967–1996), Pete Carril compiled a 514–261 record, a .658 winning percentage.
 His teams won 13 Ivy League championships during his 29-year tenure with the Tigers, and received 11 NCAA Tournament bids and two National Invitation Tournament berths.
 Princeton captured the NIT title in 1975.
-Perhaps Carril's greatest win was his final upset victory on a backdoor cut to give Princeton the win 43 - 41 over the 1995 defending NCAA champion UCLA.
-The win extended Coach Carril's retirement by one game and is ranked as one of the best NCAA upsets of all time.
+Perhaps Carril's greatest win was his final upset victory, a 43 - 41 win over defending national champion UCLA on a backdoor cut at the end of a first-round game in the 1996 NCAA Tournament.
+The win extended Carril's retirement by one game and is ranked as one of the best NCAA upsets of all time.
 Former Princeton coach Sydney Johnson and his predecessors Bill Carmody, John Thompson III, and Joe Scott have all employed the Princeton offense.